img

 SEE Learning

-Social, Emotional, and Ethical Learning (SEEL) has been developed by the international research and science team of Emory University in Atlanta, USA.
-SEEL has grown from the works of Daniel Goleman on emotional intelligence and the best social and emotional learning (SEL) curricula from around the globe.
+Social, Emotional and Ethical Learning (SEE Learning) has been developed by the international research and science team of Emory University in Atlanta, USA.
+SEE Learning has grown from the works of Daniel Goleman on emotional intelligence and the best social and emotional learning (SEL) curricula from around the globe.
 It has been inspired by the education of the future concept put forward by the 14th Dalai Lama.
-SEEL offers a comprehensive academic curriculum.
+SEE Learning offers a comprehensive academic curriculum.

 The program is focused on: